 Be surrounded by maritime luxury in Copenhagen

 You can find us in a well-preserved warehouse from 1869 that, just like the rediscovered Danish seaside hotels, creates exclusive frames around a recreational and nostalgic stay.
 Behind our walls, you find a 4-stared atmosphere that might make you think of holiday cottages, beaches and sea breezes.
 Because you will be met with light three furniture, dark blue surfaces and colours, straight reeds and a mixture of the Nordic light and warm glows, both from the open fire and the ceiling lights that hang like luminous amber lumps.
-The maritime style continues in our 174 newly renovated rooms – and therefore completes your laid-back luxury stay in the centre of Copenhagen.
+The maritime style continues in our 174 rooms – and therefore completes your laid-back luxury stay in the centre of Copenhagen.

 Breakfast in a subsea atmosphere

 Nordic light and discreet luxury at the waterfront.